saipriya686/sai-repo/README.md

 # sai-repo
-briefly learning the github with the support of devops
+briefly learning the github with the support of devops and the college organaization